 - 毎 [mai];

 - 浜 [hamma];

 - 黒 [kuro];

-Usually the compound words that contain these ideograms with these readings functioning with a suffix or prefix blocks the possibility of the word being an Rendaku.
+Usually the compound words that contain these ideograms with these readings working with a suffix or prefix block the possibility of the word being a rendaku.

-These were some of the rules and tips related to Rendaku.
-We recommend not to be bound by these rules, because there are many exceptions in the middle of them.
+These were some of the rules and tips related to rendaku.
+We recommend not being bound by these rules, because there are many exceptions among them.
 It is best to learn word for word without worrying about it.

-I hope you enjoyed this article, I tried to simplify it as much as possible.
-If you want to go deeper into the subject, we recommend reading the English article tofugo.
-If you liked the article don't forget to share and leave your comments.
+I hope you enjoyed this article, I tried to make it as simple as possible.
+If you want to delve deeper into the subject, we recommend reading the English article by tofugo.
+If you liked the article, don't forget to share and leave your comments.